riveted

 Picture

 Jesus knew he’d been lame for 38 years.
 Knowing He knows my story is a comfort.
-It also means He knows I'm sinful, weak, disabled.
-Yet He has more hope for my future than I do.
+It also means He knows how disabled and weak I actually am.
+Yet unlike me, He has more hope for my future than I do.

 “Do you want to get well?”